eurodatacube/eodash/app/public/data/storytelling-md/eoadashMarkdown_ANTARCTIC_LOWS.md

 </figure>

-## Changes in Antarctc sea ice extent
+## Long-term trends and variability
 Let's examine the interannual variability of Antarctic summer sea ice extent.
 The figure below shows the minimum sea ice extent for February derived from microwave radiometer data.
 As previously noted, sea ice extent in the Arctic Ocean has been on a decreasing trend, while the Southern Ocean experienced a slight increasing trend until around 2015.
 In any case, the long-term trend in the Antarctic sea ice extent has not been as dramatic as in the Arctic and thus received less attention.
 The trend began to change in the early austral spring of 2016 (around November).
 Higher sea surface temperatures in the Southern Ocean and warm air advected from the north led to a decrease in sea ice extent [7](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1002/2017GL073656) [8](https://doi.org/10.1002/2017GL074691) [9](https://doi.org/10.1029/2022GL098904), reaching a record minimum in February 2017, as shown in the figure below.